OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 ![selecting wifi shield](assets/GettingStartedImages/wifi_cyton_select_wifi_shield.png)

 The Cyton will default to a sample rate of 1000Hz with a latency of 10ms.
 For the majority of modern data WiFi networks these settings will work.
-If your data transfer LED (`D2` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.
+If your data transfer LED (`` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.

 ![setting latency and sample rate of cyton](assets/GettingStartedImages/wifi_cyton_wifi_settings.png)

-Press `START SYSTEM` when you're ready to begin streaming.
+Press `` when you're ready to begin streaming.

 ![wifi cyton start system](../../assets/GettingStartedImages/wifi_cyton_start_system.png)

-Press `Start Data Stream` to begin streaming!
+Press `` to begin streaming!

 ![cyton wifi starting data stream](../../assets/GettingStartedImages/wifi_cyton_data_stream_start.png)

-When you are finished recording, you may press `Stop Data Stream`
+When you are finished recording, you may press ``

 ![cyton wifi stopping data stream](../../assets/GettingStartedImages/wifi_cyton_data_stream_stop.png)

-Then end your session by pressing `STOP SYSTEM` from the `System Control Panel` drop down.
+Then end your session by pressing `` from the `` drop down.

 ![cyton wifi stop system](../../assets/GettingStartedImages/wifi_cyton_stop_system.png)

 If you are unable to connect to the board

 1. Verify the EXT PWR switch is in the ON position.
 2. Verify you do not have a battery in the Cyton
 3. Verify the latest firmware on the Cyton
 4. Verify the latest firmware on the WiFi Shield

 ### Streaming Data On Ganglion

-Select `LIVE (from Ganglion)` from the first drop down
+Select `` from the first drop down

 ![selecting ganglion from drop down](assets/GettingStartedImages/wifi_ganglion_select_ganglion.png)

-Select `Wifi (from WiFi Shield)` as the transfer protocol
+Select `` as the transfer protocol

 ![selecting wifi from the transfer protocol](assets/GettingStartedImages/wifi_ganglion_select_wifi.png)

 The GUI will automatically start searching for WiFi Shields

 ![wifi with ganglion searching for wifi shield](assets/GettingStartedImages/wifi_ganglion_searching.png)

 Select the desired WiFi Shield from the dropdown list

 ![selecting wifi shield](assets/GettingStartedImages/wifi_ganglion_select_wifi_shield.png)

 The Ganglion will default to a sample rate of 1600Hz with a latency of 10ms.
 For the majority of modern data WiFi networks these settings will work.
-If your data transfer LED (`D2` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.
+If your data transfer LED (`` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.

 ![setting latency and sample rate of ganglion](assets/GettingStartedImages/wifi_ganglion_settings.png)

-Press `START SYSTEM` when you're ready to begin streaming.
+Press `` when you're ready to begin streaming.

 ![wifi ganglion start system](assets/GettingStartedImages/wifi_ganglion_start_system.png)

-Press `Start Data Stream` to begin streaming!
+Press `` to begin streaming!

 ![ganglion wifi starting data stream](assets/GettingStartedImages/wifi_ganglion_data_stream_start.png)

-When you are finished recording, you may press `Stop Data Stream`
+When you are finished recording, you may press ``

 ![ganglion wifi stopping data stream](assets/GettingStartedImages/wifi_ganglion_data_stream_stop.png)

-Then end your session by pressing `STOP SYSTEM` from the `System Control Panel` drop down.
+Then end your session by pressing `` from the `` drop down.

 ![ganglion wifi stop system](assets/GettingStartedImages/wifi_ganglion_stop_system.png)

 If you are unable to connect to the board

 1. Verify all three LEDs on the WiFi Shield are solid on.
-2. If using the Ganglion to power the WiFi Shield, verify the `EXT PWR` switch is in the `ON` position.
+2. If using the Ganglion to power the WiFi Shield, verify the `` switch is in the `` position.
-3. If using two batteries, verify the `EXT PWR` switch is in the `OFF` position and be sure to always turn the WiFi Shield on before the Ganglion.
+3. If using two batteries, verify the `` switch is in the `` position and be sure to always turn the WiFi Shield on before the Ganglion.
 4. Verify the latest firmware on the Ganglion
 5. Verify the latest firmware on the WiFi Shield

 ## Get WiFi Shield IP, Mac Address, Firmware Version and more

-Select `LIVE (from Ganglion)` or `LIVE (from Cyton)` from the first drop down
+Select `` or `` from the first drop down

 ![selecting ganglion from drop down](assets/GettingStartedImages/wifi_ganglion_select_ganglion.png)

-Select `Wifi (from WiFi Shield)` as the transfer protocol
+Select `` as the transfer protocol

 ![selecting wifi from the transfer protocol](assets/GettingStartedImages/wifi_ganglion_select_wifi.png)